abhishek-sehgal954/Inkscape_extensions_for_halftone_filters/README.md

 File common.py is a utility file which provides helper functions for raster images.
 It was developed under the terms of the GNU General Public License by su_v <suv-sf@users.sf.net>.
 Original file and other very helpful raster extension for inkscape can be found here: https://gitlab.com/su-v/inx-modifyimage/blob/master/src/image_lib/common.py

+## License

+This work is licensed under the "GNU General Public License v2.0".
+Please see the file LICENSE in the source distribution for license terms.